 Barrett is a Black Mountain native, graduating from Charles D. Owen High School in 1996, and from Appalachian State University with a Bachelor of Science degree in Industrial Technology with a concentration in Technical Photography in 2000.
 After assisting on-location photographers for various national editorial media sources, national ad-campaigns, and other corporate work, Barrett obtained his real estate license and realized he wanted to practice real estate law.
 In 2005, Barrett graduated from Mississippi College School of Law, and returned home to Western North Carolina to work in the real estate development industry.
 In 2010, Barrett was admitted to the North Carolina State Bar and the Western Federal District Court, and practiced in Asheville until joining Stone & Christy in December of 2014.

-Barrett loves to explore the mountains of Western North Carolina and can often be found mountain biking, hiking, snow skiing, or water-skiing on Lake James.
+Barrett loves to explore the mountains of Western North Carolina with his wife Anna Grace and their daughter, and can often be found mountain biking, hiking, snow skiing, or water-skiing on Lake James.